Our Amazing Microbiomes: Healthy Gut, Healthy Mind, Healthy Body

 - Try eating proteins without added antibiotics.
 An excess of antibiotics kills the beneficial organisms in the gut that we need for optimal health and sets our bodies up for potential antibiotic resistance.

 - Try to get natural sunlight for 10–20 minutes every day.
-While it is wise to avoid the strongest UV rays (around 10 a.m. to 3 p.m.), a healthy dose of natural light each day helps maintain vitamin D levels and boost the diversity of beneficial gut microbes.
+While it is wise to avoid the strongest UV rays (around 10 a.m. to 3 p.m.), a healthy dose of natural light each day helps maintain vitamin D levels and boost beneficial gut microbes.